Building the Ugandan Asian Archive

 November 1 – 11, 2017

 Carleton history professor Rod Phillips is always keen to get back to Chile and Argentina for the variety and styles of wines beyond what we an find in North America.
 For this tour, Rod has selected wineries that not only produce fine wines, but are interesting to visit – for their historical value, architectural character and dramatically beautiful settings.

 As you travel from Santiago out to the coast to Valparaiso, across the Andes to Mendoza, and north to Salta, the wine will be front and centre, and you’ll also enjoy local culinary specialities, visit markets and have cooking lessons.

-Discover the great wines and stunning scenery of Chile and Argentina with a most congenial group of Carleton alumni and friends.
+Discover the great wines and stunning scenery of Chile and Argentina with Carleton alumni and friends.

 June 12 – 22, 2018

 Iceland – a destination synonymous with spectacular natural scenery, towering waterfalls, stark black lava flows, broad ice fields and geothermal spas.
-The allure of Icelandic geology makes Iceland a “go-to” destination for Professor Brian Cousens of the Earth Sciences department at Carleton University.
+The allure of Icelandic geology makes Iceland a “go-to” destination for Professor Brian Cousens of the Earth Sciences department.

 Located above a thermal anomaly in the Earth’s interior, sitting on the mid-Atlantic rift system, and partially covered by glaciers, the volcanic features of Iceland are unique in the world.
 The heat from the volcanic activity and the abundant water on Iceland results in spectacular hydrothermal activity, used to produce electricity and heating for Icelanders, as well as magnificent outdoor spas.